-Sarah is a Researcher with a keen interest in how innovation can be used to create sustainable impact for people and partners.
+Sarah is an Innovation Consultant with a keen interest in how innovation can be used to create sustainable impact for people and partners.
 Sarah works alongside the quality and impact, and engagement and communication functions – generating insights about impact from Innovation Unit’s extensive project work, with a focus on how these can be best shared as stories that create the impetus for change.